fork123aniket/fork123aniket.github.io/_pages/workexperience.md

 	textual similarity indexing, which is governed by these computed scores.
   - Included main measures to evaluate the approach (e.g. novel and repeated).
 Experiments conducted on the synthetic bugs corpus strongly recommended the complete elimination of manual detection of similar bugs.
+  - Implemented the devised method as a real-time product functionality, accessible to a wide customer base.

 <hr style="border:2px solid gray">